Consuelo Crespi

-Consuelo Pauline O'Brien O'Connor Crespi (May 31, 1928 - October 18, 2010) was an American-born Italian countess who served the world of high fashion as a style-setting model and editor of Vogue (magazine) and Vogue Italia.
-During the same period, her twin sister Gloria Schiff was a major influence on fashion as editor for the American edition of Vogue magazine.
+Consuelo Pauline O'Brien (O'Connor) Crespi (May 31, 1928 - October 18, 2010) was an American-born Italian countess who was a model and editor of Vogue (magazine) and Vogue Italia.
+During the same period, her twin sister Gloria Schiff was editor of the American edition of Vogue magazine.
 She was also a member of the International Best Dressed List since 1959.

 Biography

-Crespi was born on May 31, 1928, in Larchmont, New York, along with a twin sister Gloria.
+Crespi was born on May 31, 1928, in Larchmont, New York, along with her twin sister Gloria.
 She grew up in Nova Scotia and was spotted as a potential model when she moved back to New York City with her mother and sister, appearing on the cover of Look magazine in 1945.
 She was introduced to society as a débutante in 1947 and met Count Rodolfo (Rudi) Crespi (São Paulo, 1924 – New York, 1985), grandson of wealthy industrialist Count Rodolfo Crespi (1874–1939) and Countess Marina Crespi (née Regoli, 1879–1964), on a blind date in a New York City restaurant.
 They were married three months later, on January 22, 1948, in a ceremony held at Church of St. Ignatius Loyola on the Upper East Side of Manhattan.

 The couple had two children, Brando Crespi and Pilar Crespi.